 At Children's, speech-language pathologists and occupational therapists work together to provide the best feeding services for your child.
 When you to call to schedule an evaluation, our intake coordinator will ask a series of questions to determine if your child should be seen by a speech-language pathologist or an occupational therapist.
 These therapists work closely with Children's Feeding Clinic and if your child would benefit from a comprehensive, interdisciplinary evaluation, we will provide you with referral information.

-Children’s Hospitals & Clinics of Minnesota offers Pediatric Constraint Induced Movement Therapy (PCIMT).
-Constraint Induced Movement Therapy is a program to improve movement and strength in a child who has weakness on one side of the body (Hemiplegia).
+Children’s Minnesota offers Pediatric Constraint Induced Movement Therapy (PCIMT), a program to improve movement and strength in a child who has weakness on one side of the body (Hemiplegia).